meetakinkunmi/Chi-square-Analysis-of-Direct-Marketing-Campaign-of-Portuguese-Banking-Institution/README.md

 |p-value        |0.0000             |
 |df             |3.0000             |

 - **Decision:** Since p-value (0.00) < 0.05, we therefore fail to accept the null hypothesis and conclude that there is an association between marital status of customers and customer's decision to subscribe to Term Deposit.
+Therefore, we can conclude that education level of customers can statististically and significantly influence their decisions to making term deposit.

 ## Conclusion

 Term Deposit can be referred to as a financial product where a customer commits a certain amount of money for a fixed or predetermined period in exchange for a fixed exchange rate.
-It is no secret that banks benefit a great from such deposits as it would solidify the bank competitive strength and further supply and stabilize bank's capital available for running of the business.
-The main objective of this analysis is to determine whether social status of customers can influence they decision in making term deposit for a specific period of time.
+It is no secret that banks benefit a great deal from such deposits as it would solidify the bank competitive strength and further supply and stabilize bank's capital available for running of the business.
+The main objective of this analysis is to determine whether social status of customers can influence their decision in making term deposit for a specific period of time.
 Using Direct Marketing Campaign of Portuguese Banking Institution dataset which contains 45,211 data points.
+To test the set forth hypothesis of this report, chi-square test is adopted to test the theoratical distribution of customers decision in subscribing to term deposit and figuring factors that influence such decision among the selected social status indicators.

-Out of 45,211 customers and potential customers that marketing agents in a Portugues Banking Institution marketed the term deposit finacial product to, a staggering 39,922 (88% approx.) did not eventually subscribe while 5,289 (11% approx.) subscribed at the of the campaign to term deposit.
-Therefore, this campaign can be considered an unsuccessful campaign according to the target in objective one of this analysis.
+Out of 45,211 customers and potential customers that marketing agents in a Portuguese Banking Institution marketed the term deposit finacial product to, a staggering 39,922 (88% approx.) did not eventually subscribe while 5,289 (11% approx.) subscribed at the end of the campaign to term deposit.
+Therefore, this campaign can be considered an unsuccessful campaign according to the target from objective one of this analysis.

+ Chi-square test reveals that